hyasuda/tracking/README.md

 ## Run
 To run execution file, do the following command for example
 `./muong2edmsim macro/tmp_track_0.mac`
-Output file name will need to be editted in include/ApplicationManager.hh
+Output file name can be editted in include/ApplicationManager.hh
-`  sprintf(filename,"/gluster/data/g2/tyosioka/data/mug2edm.%s.%s.root",buff,tok);`
+`  sprintf(filename,"data/mug2edm_%s_%s.root",buff,tok);`

 ## Visualization
 To enable OpenGL visualization, set
 `export G4VIS_USE=1`
 and do `make`
-You can use /vis/viwer command in interactive mode of _muong2edmsim_
+You can use /vis/viwer command in interactive mode by running
+`./muong2edmsim`